 ● Rescue dogs and farm animals in need;

 ● Build legal, modern shelters adapted to groups of dogs’ personalities;

 ● Rehome dogs in Romania or across Europe in verified families;

 ● Build legal shelters where dogs are healthy, sociable and easy to be rehomed;

-● Educate the local community to look after their pets responsibly, to respect animals; (In future, the therapy with dogs program will make the community aware of the benefits that dogs bring in people’s lives.)
+● Educate the local community to look after their pets responsibly, and to respect animals; (In the future, the therapy with dogs program will make the community aware of the benefits that dogs bring in people’s lives.)

 ● International volunteers are welcome to visit our shelters and speak in their own communities about what we do, how and why.